sourcegraph/handbook/content/departments/people-talent/people-ops/process/compensation-and-leveling/preparing-for-calibrations.md

 ### Part 1: Discussion

-- Our calibration discussions are an opportunity to focus on aligning on what **Exceeding High Bar** means at Sourcegraph.
+- Our calibration discussions are an opportunity to focus on aligning on what the rating definitions mean at Sourcegraph.
 During calibration, Managers will be asked to highlight _specific instances_ where Teammates demonstrate exceptional performance.
 - Of the four required questions on our Manager-to-Direct Report Impact Review, we will focus on two as part of the Manager presentation:
   - How has this Teammate’s **performance** mapped to the expectations of their role and level over the past 6 months?
 (Reference the career development framework if applicable).
 To what extent did they meet their commitments?
-  - How does this person’s behavior align with our **values**?
-(Provide 2-3 specific examples).
 - Our conversations will focus specifically on the area(s) in which the Teammate was exceeding our high bar: performance, values, or both.
 - **Managers will be asked to discuss on individuals who report to them and should come prepared to _verbally_ share the following:**
-  - Performance and Values rating
+  - Performance rating
 - 2-3 examples of work that supports the rating (the 2 questions bulleted above are a great source for providing these examples!)
 - Explanation for **why** each example supports the rating
 - Pro Tips: